T-araVLN: Translator for Agricultural Robotic Agents on Vision-and-Language Navigation: Conclusion

 \section{Conclusion}

-In this paper, we propose the \textbf{T}ranslator for \textbf{A}gricultural \textbf{R}obotic \textbf{A}gents on \textbf{V}ision-and-\textbf{L}anguage \textbf{N}avigation (\textbf{T-araVLN}) method, in which the Instruction Translator module translates the original instruction to be more refined and precise.
-When evaluated on the A2A benchmark, our T-araVLN effectively improves Success Rate from 0.47 to 0.63 and reduces Navigation Error from 2.91m to 2.28m, demonstrating the state-of-the-art performance in the agricultural domain.
+In this paper, we present the T-araVLN method, in which we propose the instruction translator module to translate an instruction to be more refined and precise.
+When evaluated on the A2A \cite{arXiv:AgriVLN} benchmark, our T-araVLN effectively improves SR from 0.47 to 0.63 and reduces NE from 2.91m to 2.28m, demonstrating the state-of-the-art performance in the agricultural domain.
+During the experiments, we also find three main limitations: 1) The visual features are not utilized to assist the instruction translation; 2) The reasoning time cost of the translator on a single instruction is about 0.8s $\sim$ 2.5s; 3) All the LLMs and VLMs are accessed only through APIs.
+Hence, we suggest further improvements on multi-modal fusion, lightweight computational cost, and open-source model transferring.
+In the future, in addition to the above improvements on existing limitations, we plan to further deploy T-araVLN on the Unitree Go2 Air \cite{Unitree} four-legged robotic dog, to extend the performance evaluation from simulator to reality.